 - flashes and floaters

-The majority of eye conditions can be managed by your optometrist, who is a highly skilled clinician.
+The majority of eye conditions can be managed by your optometrist.

 Free NHS eye examinations are available in Scotland to all UK residents.
 It’s important that you have your eyes regularly examined, even if you’re not worried about your vision.
-This helps detect eye problems and signs of other significant health conditions (such as diabetes, high blood pressure, cardiovascular disease and, in rare cases, brain tumours) before they become more serious.
+This helps find eye problems and signs of other health conditions before they become more serious.
 If necessary your optometrist can refer you for any further help you need.

-If you’re unable to travel unaccompanied, because of a physical or mental illness or disability, you can arrange to have a home visit.
-Contact an optometry practice to get help in arranging this.
+If you’re unable to travel yourself, you can arrange a home visit.
+Contact an optometry practice about this.

-Practice staff will ask you for some general information to help you to see or speak to the most appropriate person in the practice.
-This may not always be with a doctor, but may be another member of the health care team. pharmacists, mental health nurses, physiotherapists, general practice nurses, or advanced nurse practitioners may be available to help.
+Staff will ask you for some general information to help you to see or speak to the right person in the practice.
+This may not always be with a doctor.
+Pharmacists, physiotherapists, nurses or other healthcare professionals may be available to help.